May 3, 2021

-William Sparks, son of Stephen and Sarah (Carman) Sparks, had been born in 1806 according to Edwin E. Sparks's 1922 letter; 1806 was also carved on William's tombstone as his year of birth.
+Sarah Anna (Carman) Sparks, had been born in 1806 according to Edwin E. Sparks's 1922 letter; 1806 was also carved on William's tombstone as his year of birth.
 We believe that he was about 24 years old in 1830, and he was no longer living at home when the 1830 census was taken.
-He had been married to Sidney Cunningham of Guernsey County, Ohio, on May 17, 1827.
+He had married Sidney Cunningham of Guernsey County, Ohio, on May 17, 1827.

 Stephen Sparks's household consisted of the following individuals in 1830 according to the census of Wills Township, Guernsey County, Ohio, that year:

 1 male aged 50 to 60 (Stephen, himself)